cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

       // NOTE: For ORDERED_ALLOW_TIMEOUT, the relayer must first attempt the receive on the destination chain
       // before the timeout receipt can be written and subsequently proven on the sender chain in timeoutPacket case ORDERED_ALLOW_TIMEOUT:
+        // ordered channel: check that packet has not been received
+        // only allow timeout on next sequence so all sequences before the timed out packet can be received abortTransactionUnless(nextSequenceRecv == packet.sequence)
         abortTransactionUnless(connection.verifyPacketReceipt(
           proofHeight,
           proof,